Approximate Dynamic Programming for Constrained Piecewise Affine Systems with Stability and Safety Guarantees

 \emph{Results:} Table 1 shows the results.
-In Table 1, $N$ represents the prediction horizon chosen in hybrid MPC, $M$ refers to the number of units in each hidden layer, and the last column lists the number of the initial state scenarios that make the system trajectory satisfy all constraints.
-As expected, MPC provides the best performance regarding the total cost and constraint satisfaction, but it needs too much CPU time for computation.
+In Table 1, $N$ represents the prediction horizon chosen in hybrid MPC, $M$ refers to the number of units in each hidden layer, and the safety rate is defined as the number of initial states leading to a safe closed-loop trajectory divided by the total number (100) of initial states.
+As expected, MPC provides the best performance regarding the total cost and safety rate, but it needs too much CPU time for computation.
 Compared with MPC, $\hat{\pi}^\mathrm{ex}_\mathrm{proj}$ and the method in \cite{wabersich2021predictive} can reduce the online computation time, especially for $\hat{\pi}^\mathrm{ex}_\mathrm{proj}$.
 With the increase of the number of units, the performance of $\hat{\pi}^\mathrm{im}$ and $\hat{\pi}^\mathrm{ex}_\mathrm{proj}$ regarding the total cost becomes better and close to that of MPC.
-As both $\hat{\pi}^\mathrm{im}$ and $\hat{\pi}^\mathrm{ex}_\mathrm{proj}$ have acceptable performance regarding the total cost and constraint satisfaction, using $\hat{\pi}^\mathrm{ex}_\mathrm{proj}$ is preferable due to its significant reduction of CPU time.
+As both $\hat{\pi}^\mathrm{im}$ and $\hat{\pi}^\mathrm{ex}_\mathrm{proj}$ have acceptable performance regarding the total cost and safety rate, using $\hat{\pi}^\mathrm{ex}_\mathrm{proj}$ is preferable due to its significant reduction of CPU time.
 Besides, Table 1 also indicates that with the same number of units, the RL method in \cite{wabersich2021predictive} can be computed faster than $\hat{\pi}^\mathrm{im}$, but the performance of $\hat{\pi}^\mathrm{im}$ and $\hat{\pi}^\mathrm{ex}_\mathrm{proj}$ is superior to that of the RL method in \cite{wabersich2021predictive} in terms of both cumulative cost and constraint violations.